-For our own plotting purposes, a “D.E.M.” ending means a contrived or awkward or unbelievable ending, one which fails to flow naturally and logically from the events which preceded it in the novel.
+For our own plotting purposes, a deus ex machina ending means a contrived, awkward or unbelievable ending.
+It’s one which fails to flow naturally and logically from the events that came before it.

 An Example of a Deus ex Machina Ending